Auto boosting

 .SetDecayParameters(new DateDecayParameters(TimeSpan.FromDays(60)));

-This applies the decay parameter for documents of the specified type and sub-types.
-When you use per-type decay parameters, the default scale parameter (UsingAutoBoost()) is optional.
+The code applies the decay parameter for specified types and sub-types documents.
+When you use per-type decay parameters, the default scale parameter (UsingAutoBoost()